mberk/rss-euro-2020-prediction-competition/README.md

 * An example submission file can be found here: [submission-template.csv](submission-template.csv)
 * Entrants should email a zip file to statisticsinsport@rss.org.uk that contains the submission file along with the code used to generate it that is clearly commented with the data used and where it can be obtained from
+* When making a submission please indicate whether entering as a team or individual and your name or team name as appropriate

 ## Questions?